zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 6. Publish your application as described in the [How to: Publish your application](#how-to-publish-your-application) section below.

-> [AZURE。メモ] 、 `download.ps1` script (in the `bin` folder of the web role's root directory) can be deleted after following the steps described above for using your own PHP runtime.
+> [AZURE.NOTE] The `download.ps1` script (in the `bin` folder of the web role's root directory) can be deleted after following the steps described above for using your own PHP runtime.

 ### Configuring a worker role to use your own PHP runtime

 To configure a worker role to use a PHP runtime that you provide, follow the steps below.

-1. Create an Azure Service project and add a PHP worker role as described in the [How to: Create a cloud services project](#how-to-create-a-cloud-services-project) と [How to: Add PHP web or worker roles](#how-to-add-php-web-or-worker-roles) sections above.
+1. Create an Azure Service project and add a PHP worker role as described in the [How to: Create a cloud services project](#how-to-create-a-cloud-services-project) and [How to: Add PHP web or worker roles](#how-to-add-php-web-or-worker-roles) sections above.
 2. Create a `php` folder in the worker role's root directory, then add your PHP runtime (all binaries, configuration files, subfolders, etc.) to the `php` folder.
 3. (OPTIONAL) If your PHP runtime uses [Microsoft Drivers for PHP for SQL Server][sqlsrv drivers], you will need to configure your worker role to install [SQL Server Native Client 2012][sql native client] when it is provisioned.
 To do this, add the `sqlncli.msi` installer to the worker role's root directory.
 You can download the installer here: [sqlncli.msi x64 installer].
 The startup script described in the next step will silently run the installer when the role is provisioned.
 If your PHP runtime does not use the Microsoft Drivers for PHP for SQL Server, you can remove the following line from the script shown in the next step: